MattMiles95/PP4_Blackboard/README.md

 * [Copy (Written Material)](#copy-written-material)
 * [Online Resources](#online-resources)

-### User Experience (UX)
+## User Experience (UX)

 Blackboard provides two distinct User experiences: the Student Experience and the Teacher Experience.

-#### Student Experience
+### Student Experience

-The Student Experience is entirely front-end focused.
+The Student Experience is entirely front end focused.
 Once signed in, students can naviagte the app to access different subjects, each with their own set of lessons created and published by the teachers.
 Upon selecting a subject, the student is presented with an 'infinite scroll' list of relevant lessons, and from there they can select which lesson they want to enter.

 Each lesson has it's own comment thread, allowing students and teachers to discuss the lesson's content in an open forum.
 Comments can be edited and/or deleted by the commenter, or reported by other students who may take offence to the comment.
 Reported comments are hidden from view pending review of a teacher, who can either approve or delete the comment as they see fit.

 As well as navigating and commenting on lessons, students can submit homework directly to their teachers via the 'homework' section of the site.

-The student experience is focused simple but rewarding interaction with front-end features, offering a contemporary way for students to engage with academic material.
+The student experience is focused simple but rewarding interaction with front end features, offering a contemporary way for students to engage with academic material.

-#### Teacher Experience
+### Teacher Experience

 Teacher's accounts are designated as 'Staff' by a superuser, and granted certain Admin permissions to allow them to interact directly with the site's database.

 Using Django's built in, user-friendly Admin panel, teachers are given full CRUD (Create, Read, Update and Delete) functionality over lessons, User comments and homework submissions.
 This allows teachers to directly manage the content of their respective subjects, as well as monitor and manage User comments and review student homework submissions.
 Handling these features via the Django Admin panel allows teachers a greater degree of control whilst also hiding the 'behind the scenes' work from their students.

 The teacher experience is focused on an intuitive Admin panel allowing for quick and easy access to the site's database, without compromising on the level of control afforded to them.

-#### User Stories
+### User Stories

 When originally designing Blackboard, I created a Project in GitHub containing a list of User Stories that set out my intended features.
 These User Stories can be viewed [here](https://github.com/users/MattMiles95/projects/7).

-### Design
+## Logic

-#### Logic Design
+### Entity Relationship Diagram (ERD)

-The Entity Relationship Diagram (ERD) below represents the project database and the relationship between its models.
+The ERD below represents the project database and the relationship between its models.

 ![ERD for project database](_readme-docs/images/erd.png)

-#### Visual Design
+## Design

-##### Wireframes
+### Wireframes

 Below are the wireframes I used to create the initial layout and design for the project, including it's homepage, a 'lesson feed' and a detailed view of a lesson.